haileysiwek/Happy-Plants/README.md

 - **Technical Risks:**
   - Integration challenges with features such as dropdown menu filtering on search screen.
   - Select integration capabilities due to usage of .json file as application's knowledge base.
+  - Challenges faced with unit testing the various private classes within the FlutLab application.
 - **Operational Risks:**
   - Limited plant selection available on application.
   - User data security vulnerabilities.